SupriseMahlalela/FUTURE_DS_02/README.md

 ---

 ### 🔍 Findings
-- Customers on month-to-month contracts have the highest churn rate
+- Customers who use electronic check payment method have a higher churn rate.
-- Long-term contracts (1–2 years) show strong retention
+- Customers whos uses Mailed Check, Bank Transfer(automatic), and Credit Card (automatic) have the least churn rate compared to Electronic Check.
-- Indicates commitment reduces churn
+- Customers who pay using credit card (automatic) have the least churn rate.

 ---

 ### 💡 Recommendations
-- Introduce incentives for long-term subscriptions
+- Discard the use of Electronic Check.
-- Offer discounts for annual plans
+- Reduce paayment methods to mailed check, Bank Transfer, and credit card.
-- Improve value perception for short-term users
+- Introduce monthly discounts fro customers using credit card ths can easily amplify the transition from the other payment methods to the credit card payment method.

 </details>

 <details>
-<summary><strong>📊 Churn vs Monthlycharges</strong></summary>
+<summary><strong>📊 Churn vs Tenure </strong></summary>

 <br>